leather in interior design scaled

 The Benefits of Leather in Interior Design: What You Should Know About Leather Including How to Use It In Your Home

-Leather In Interior DesignModern, traditional, or eclectic—no matter your home’s current style, decorating with leather furniture has proven itself to be truly timeless.
+Leather in interior designModern, traditional, or eclectic—no matter your home’s current style, decorating with leather furniture has proven itself to be truly timeless.
 And it’s easy to see why.
 Leather is a natural material unlike no other.
 It’s durable, yet buttery-soft.
 It’s chic and luxurious.
 It’s stylish and versatile (so versatile in fact, that leather is now being used for flooring and even wall coverings).
 In a nutshell, it’s classic.

 But does that mean you have to fill a room with leather furnishings?
 Quite the contrary.
 In fact, all you really need to warm up a room is a sofa or perhaps a chair or two.
 And, no matter what your color scheme is leather can be worked into the mix.
 All it takes is a few decorative accessories such as pillows or a throw to pull the colors within the space together cohesively.